Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some common mistakes that people make when they choose for a job?
+What are some common mistakes people make when choosing the right career?

-What can I do to avoid taking the wrong career track?
+How can I ensure that I don’t take the wrong career track?

-How can I make myself stand apart in my chosen field?
+How can I stand out in my field of choice?

-What should I do if I feel stuck in my current job?
+What can I do if i feel stuck at work?

 Conclusion